Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

  # Priorities and research roadmap example #
 This article introduces a lots of research avenues, potentially much more than what can be done by one person.

-The described procedural woodworking ideas can be prioritised so they are tested and published incrementaly while minimizing risks.
+The described procedural woodworking ideas can be prioritized so they are tested and published incrementaly while minimizing risks.

 For instance, I would try to follow this broad steps (depending on available collaboration of course):
- - (about 6 months) : state of the art article, contact with specialised labs/individuals on the subject.
+ - (about 6 months) : state of the art article, contact with specialized labs/individuals on the subject.
 Full article.
  -  create an interactive procedural modelling of furniture and joins: softwar (design choices are not assisted), then build few pieces of furniture with the outputted plans (timed).
 Short article/poster.
  - automate generation of fabrication sequences, templates and machining fixtures from the procedural model.
 Re-build same pieces of furniture (timed), compare times.
 Full article.
  - guided joins selection based on the interlocking paper, with friction, complexity and very basic resistance taken into account.
 Full article.